randy-riegsecker/CardDeck/README.md

 ## Randomizer Class

 A class that creates a random sized array of integers of size passed.
-This is a variant of the Fisher-Yates shuffle for excellent randomizing.
-It avoids the negative effects of over-shuffling.
+This is based on a variant of the Fisher-Yates shuffle, and avoids the negative effects of over-shuffling.

 ## To Instantiate
 ```